classroomLabs/m2i-clean-dev/practice/activity_bookings/use_cases.md

 ## Update an Activity State

-If is in the "draft" status can be changed to 'published'.
+If it is in the "draft" status can be changed to 'published'.
-When published allow to confirm or cancel, return to draft, mark as finished, etc When finished or cancelled, cannot be changed.
+When published allow to confirm, cancel, or return to draft. when confirmed you can mark it as finished, etc
+When finished or cancelled, cannot be changed.

 ## Book an Activity